Lifestyle

 The Time Zone Factor: What Nobody’s Telling You

-Here’s the thing that changes everything about watching the FIFA World Cup 2026 in Dubai.
+Here’s what changes everything about watching the FIFA World Cup 2026 in Dubai.

 The tournament is in North America.
 Dubai is 8 to 11 hours ahead of the US cities, depending on the city.
 That means: